+H1-H3 are the hypotheses for the outcome of the experiments using piano stimuli.
+Similarly, we also formalize the exactly same hypotheses for the case of Tsugaru-shamisen, which are labeled as H4-H6.
 In the event that our predictions are not statistically significant, we will evaluate support for the null hypothesis through the use of relative effect sizes and confidence intervals, which are conceptually similar to parametric equivalence testing but can be applied to non-parametric data (see Methods).